 The Shabak have had attacks on them killing many of their people in recent times.
 They are in extreme danger and the dangerous situation is an obstacle to the gospel message being taken to them.

 The Shabak have always been looked on as being lower class people in Iraq.
 They have been discriminated against by Iraqi authorities and by the Kurdish people too who they live amongst.

 It is said they are likely to have migrated from Persia to Ninevah in the 1600s.
 Many of the Shabak are related to the Kurds and the word shabak in Arabic means intertwine.

 What are their beliefs?
 The Shabak began their own religion to defend themselves against what they say to be false accusations from the past.
 They have beliefs from Islam and Christianity.
 The Shabak have their own ideas on spiritual life and mix it with Sufism too.
 They have religious guides called Pirs.
 They drink alcohol unlike other Muslims.

-* Pray that they meet loving Christians. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+Pray that they meet loving Christians. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.